PalisadoesFoundation/talawa-docs/docs/introduction/concepts.md

 - **Example**: A community could be a club that has members across an entire country, state or city.

-Communities can have multiple organizations in them.
+Communities can have multiple organizations in them, in other words, it is the parent organization.

 ### Organizations